 U.S. New Private Housing Units Authorized by Building Permits and Recessions In August, U.S. building permits declined to 1,517 million (annualized).
 Historically, before recessions, building permits tend to peak and then decline.

-U.S. Real Retail Sales and Recession In September, U.S. real retail sales stand at 8.13% YoY.
+U.S. Real Retail Sales and Recession In August, U.S. real retail sales stand at 0.8% YoY.
 About 70% of U.S. GDP is personal consumption.
 In the past, real retail sales trended sideways before the recession began.

-Temporary Help Services Jobs vs. Real GDP and U.S. Recessions Temporary Help Services Jobs at 12.07% YoY in September, are a good leading indicator before a recession (red line at -3.5%).
-In 2001 and 2007, when Temporary Help Services Jobs were below -3.5% YoY, a recession began in the United States.
+Temporary Help Services Jobs vs. Real GDP and U.S. Recessions Temporary Help Services Jobs at 10.43% YoY in August, are a good leading indicator before a recession (red line at -3.5%).
+In 2001, 2007 and 2020, when Temporary Help Services Jobs were below -3.5% YoY, a recession began in the United States.